 The goal of professional development is for the participants not only to know about the content but also to become skilled in its application.
 Engaging participants in complex or higher-order thinking has them go beyond the basic levels of comprehension to analyze, synthesize, evaluate, and interpret the content.
 Complex thinking about the content allows participants to process and make judgments, connect the content into their contexts, and apply the content in complex situations (Mainali, 2013; Moore, 2010).

 It is critical to ensure that the considerable resources and effort devoted by the organizers, presenters, and participants lead to improved outcomes.
 The HQPD Checklist provides evidence-based indicators following implementation science that address best practices for adult learning.
 Through quality professional development, participants acquire knowledge and skills, integrate the skills into their professional practice, and observe improved outcomes for their students.
-Several resources, provided in the text box above, support professional learning design, including the HQPD Guidance Document, the HQPD Webinar, and Guidance for Utilizing External Presenters.
+Resources, provided in the box above, support professional learning design, including the High-Quality Professional Development (HQPD) Checklist Examples and the HQPD Webinar & Workbook.